Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Discussions

-In Model A, cosmic-ray protons are accelerated to higher energies of $\sim100$ PeV, leading to efficient $p\gamma$ interaction and higher neutrino luminosity with $E_\nu\sim10$ PeV.
-On the other hand, the maximum energy of cosmic-ray protons in Model B is limited to $\sim1$ PeV, where the $pp$ channel is dominant and pion production efficiency is lower, compared to Model A, leading to weaker neutrino emission.
+{\revision The maximum proton energy is obtained by equating $t_{\rm acc}$ to the shortest relevant timescale among diffusive escape, advection, cooling, and interaction timescales, which maintains the confinement condition $r_L\lesssim R$.} In Model A, cosmic-ray protons are accelerated to higher energies of $\sim100$ PeV, leading to efficient $p\gamma$ interaction and higher neutrino luminosity with $E_\nu\sim10$ PeV.
+On the other hand, the maximum energy of cosmic-ray protons in Model B is limited to $\sim1$ PeV, where the $pp$ channel is dominant, and pion production efficiency is lower, compared to Model A, leading to weaker neutrino emission.
 Since the magnetic field is not strong, pion synchrotron cooling is negligible in both Models.
-We should note that the comsic-ray pressure in the RIAF is close to the theoretical limit, $P_{\rm CR}/P_{\rm th}\sim 0.4$ and 0.5 for Models A and B, respectively.
-Although the proton-induced electromagnetic cascade leads to a broadband emission from keV X rays to sub-TeV gamma rays, this cascade emission is subdominant compared to the MeV gamma rays from the Comptonization process of thermal electrons~\citep{Kimura2019}.
+We should note that the cosmic-ray pressure in the RIAF is close to the theoretical limit, {\revision $P_{\rm CR}/P_{\rm th}\sim 0.5$ for both Models A and B~\citep{Murase:2020lnu}.} {\revision Even with such a high CR pressure, the expected neutrino flux is lower than the $5\sigma$ discovery potential for future experiments, such as IceCube-Gen2 \citep{IceCubeGen2_2021}.
+Some experiments in the northern hemisphere would have larger effective area at $E_\nu\gtrsim 10^7$~GeV as they avoid the attenuation by Earth, the detailed examination of which would be left as future work.} Although the proton-induced electromagnetic cascade leads to a broadband emission from keV X rays to sub-TeV gamma rays, this cascade emission is subdominant compared to the MeV gamma rays from the Comptonization process of thermal electrons~\citep{Kimura2019}.